tribbin/TagCloudSVG/README.md

 These are the necessary steps to build a TagCloudSVG.

-* Call the jQuery script from you webpage:
+* Call the jQuery script from your webpage:
 ```
   <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.min.js"></script>
 ```